aiyer11/teetime-bot/README.md

 # teetime-bot
-A bot to get tee times for gold courses
+A bot to get tee times for golf courses